All articles

 5. AI Garden Planner — Niche Style Range

-Pricing: From $9/mo per their public pricing.
-Output: Render with 50+ niche styles, including unusual themes (Medieval Herb Garden, Cyberpunk Futuristic, Halloween, Winter Wonderland).
+Pricing: From $9/mo billed annually ($99/yr), or $19/mo monthly — credit-based, with 100 credits/month on the Starter plan.
+Output: Render with 50+ niche styles, including unusual themes (Medieval Herb Garden, Cyberpunk Futuristic, Halloween, Winter Wonderland), plus a free browser-based 3D editor.

 6. Realtime Landscaping Pro — Hobbyist 3D with AI Assist